pangtodd/yrzTruly/planningLog.md

 * Tues, 9/6 & Weds, 9/7: started building framework of App, mainly following Epicodus lessons.
 * Thurs, 9/8: continuing build/following lessons.
     * Got to adding an image and decided to trying style components to control banner image size.
 [This stackOverflow helped](https://stackoverflow.com/questions/60717004/how-to-change-image-src-using-props-with-styled-component-and-react), showed how you could provide a default prop value in the case a src prop isn't passed when in use.
+* Fri, 9/9: continuing build, planning on having basic skeleton built out, then will create branch before switching to hooks.
+Hopefully will get to that point by Sunday.